-Borrowing money usually comes with an interest rate attached to it.
+Borrowing money usually attracts interest charges.
 APR stands for Annual Percentage Rate.
 In a nutshell, it’s the total cost of your borrowing over the course of a year.
 It includes the interest charged, any fees you’re charged and how often the interest is charged.
 This is what you’ll pay on top of the money borrowed.

 You’ll find APRs are shown as a percentage, making it easier to compare the different rates offered by lenders.
-All lenders are legally required to calculate their APR in exactly the same way to help you weigh up your options.
+All lenders are legally required to calculate their APR based on the same rules to help you weigh up your options.